rubickcz/dotfiles/README.md

 <sup>2</sup> xxkb is currently not used, see https://github.com/rubickcz/dotfiles/issues/3

 ## Prerequisites
 It is assumed you have the base Arch Linux system installed (follow [installation guide](https://wiki.archlinux.org/index.php/Installation_guide)).
 There's no need to install Xorg or any desktop environment, as it will be installed during dotfiles setup.
-The only thing you should do is to create a normal user and make sure `sudo` command works.
+You should only be logged in as a normal user and make sure `sudo` command works.

 ## Installation
 1. Clone the repository